 Possible vehicle forfeiture

 Vehicle registration denial

 Reducing or dropping OWI charges requires intensive research, time and a thorough investigation of your case.
-That’s why we’re here.
-We realize that we might be your only advocate, but you have rights that need to be protected and enforced.
+We’re here for you as your advocate and you have rights that need to be protected and enforced.
 We do the hard work to make sure your rights weren’t violated during your arrest by:

 Our goal is to identify opportunities that will achieve the best possible resolution for you.
-Of course, in some situations, the best outcome will be having your charges reduced to impaired driving.
+In some situations, the best outcome will be having your charges reduced to impaired driving.
 However, we may be able to have the charges reduced much more dramatically or even completely dismissed, depending on what our investigation reveals.

 We’re also here to be your partner through the long, exhausting legal process.
 We’ll take care of you every step of the way.
 Just because you were convicted of an OWI doesn’t mean your life is over or you should suffer unnecessary penalties.
 Let us guide you.